sergadin/dbd-oracle/README.md

      (dbi:disconect connection))
 ```

-You may need to create a symbolic link `libclntsh.so` to appropriate filename, e.g. `libclntsh.so.12.1`.
+You may need to create a symbolic link for `libclntsh.so` pointing to
+an appropriate library, e.g. `libclntsh.so.12.1`.

 ### Running queries

 Queries are evaluated using CL-DBI interface.
 Parameters bindings is
 not guaranteed to work properly due to incompatible syntax for
 placeholders definitions used in CL-DBI and Oracle queries.
 Oracle
-requires parameter name to start with a colon, while CL-DBI uses
+requires parameter name to start with a colon, while CL-DBI uses the
 question mark `?` to define placeholders.
 Simple substitution of *all*
-occurrences of " ?" (a space followed by question mark) by
+occurrences of " ?" (a space followed by a question mark) by
-Oracle-friendly expressions is performed for all queries.
+Oracle-friendly column expressions is performed for the entire SQL
+expression.

 ```common-lisp
 (defvar *connection*